-Turkey dinner and a little time with family may be hard to trade in for some people, but the savviest of travelers are going abroad over Thanksgiving.
+Turkey dinner and a little time with family may be hard to trade in for some people, but the savviest of travelers go abroad over Thanksgiving.

-Why?
-Thanksgiving can be one of the best and cheapest times of the year to travel internationally.
-In the last month alone, we've seen dozens of flight deals to Europe, Asia, and elsewhere over Thanksgiving week 2023.
+Here's why: Thanksgiving can be one of the best and cheapest times of the year to travel internationally.
+In the last month alone, we've found dozens of incredible flight deals to Europe, Asia, and elsewhere over Thanksgiving week 2023 for our Thrifty Traveler Premium members.

 The U.S. is one of the few countries that celebrate Thanksgiving, so it's just another November weekend for everyone else.
-That creates some great cheap travel conditions.
+So while domestic flights are typically crazy expensive as Americans head home in record numbers, it creates some great conditions for cheap travel abroad.
+If you're looking for a flight home to Chicago, you might be paying hundreds more dollars than it would take you to fly to Copenhagen instead.

 While traveling over Turkey Day may seem out of the norm to most Americans, you should keep it in mind for three main reasons: